dshokouhi/hass-neato-custom-component/README.md

 ### This page will kept open for users to help test new features

-This is a custom component designed for Home Assistant to test new Neato features
+This is a custom component designed for Home Assistant to test new Neato features.

+Currently testing `vacuum.locate` service

 Steps to install.